 Why Can Rankings Lead You Astray for SEO Performance?

-There are a few ways that focusing on an individual ranking or even total rankings can lead you down the wrong path for decision making.
+There are a few ways that focusing on an individual ranking or even total rankings can lead you down the wrong path for decision-making.
 Especially for small businesses.
 Here are some examples.

 Rankings Change by User and Location:

 Over the years Google has become much more nuanced with rankings.
-The algorithm has become very intelligent and understanding users and user intent.
-The same search phrase can produce different rankings from one user to another (based on search history and activity) and from one location to another (Google tries to give you results closer to your location).
+The algorithm has become very intelligent at understanding users and user intent.
+The same search phrase can produce different rankings from one user to another (based on search history and activity) and from one location to another (Google tries to give you results more relevant to your location).
 In this sense, companies can cherry-pick for positive or negative needs.
 A company can find a place where you don’t rank highly for an important keyword and scare you, or at the same time find an example where you do rank highly to feel better about things.
 You need to take rankings as just one signal combined with traffic related to the search concept.
 Also, keep in mind that there can be drastically different search volumes for different search phrases.

-Search Phrases Have Different Search Volume:
+Search Phrases Have Different Search Volumes: